 Absolutely!!
-We welcome your participation in the adoption process and encourage you to promote your foster pets for adoption through your friends, family and co-workers.
-You may also adopt your own foster animal if you decide they are the perfect fit for your home, although we want you to remember this will lessen your ability to foster other pets in the future possibly.
+We welcome your participation in the adoption process and encourage you to promote your foster pets for adoption through your friends, family and co-workers and on social media.

-All animals should be current on vaccinations to protect them from diseases.
+All resident pets should be current on vaccinations and spayed/neutered.
 Before bringing foster pets home, you may wish to consult with your veterinarian.

-Some people are reluctant to foster animals because they are concerned thati t is unfair to take in a dog or cat, establish a bond and then allow the animal to be adopted into another home.
+Some people are reluctant to foster animals because they are concerned that it is unfair to take in a dog or cat, establish a bond and then allow the animal to be adopted into another home.
 The reality is, the benefits far outweigh the challenges.
-Life in a foster home will literally save the lives of the animals who are too young, too sick, or too scared to bbe adopted.
+Life in a foster home will literally save the lives of those animals that are too young, too sick, or too scared to be adopted.
 It gives these animals a chance to get used to life in a house and an opportunity to learn that people can be kind, food is available and there is a warm, secure place to sleep.
 Giving up an animal you've fostered, even to a wonderful new home, can be difficult emotionally but the rewards of saving a life are immeasurable.